jtnovoamatte/jtnovoamatte/README.md

 - 👋 Hi, I’m José Tomás
 - 👀 I’m interested in programming human solutions for daily basis needs.
 - 🌱 I’m currently learning basic programming with Node JS and MySQL to build a system from scratch.
 - 📫 How to reach me?
-Message me to jonovoa@uc.cl
+Go to josetomasnovoa.com and introduce yourself.